 The wary will sense immediately anything marked ‘Federal Express’ is an attempt to block Scotland’s independence permanently.
 When the package gets delivered the contents will be broken into pieces, tossed around Westminster and the Lords.

-The bitches who tried to derail Scotland’s hegemony are in heat again.
-They hope to design and get implemented a federal mishmash to stop progress and block civil liberties.
+The runts who tried to derail Scotland’s hegemony are in heat again.
+They hope to design a federal mishmash to stop Scotland’s progress and block civil liberties.

 Who is Philip Booth?

-He an economics professor working for a third-rate university, to be exact before anybody supposes an economist must be, ipso facto, a Nobel laureate, he’s Professor of Finance, Public Policy and Ethics at St Mary’s University, Twickenham, a Catholic institution.
+He an economics professor working for a third-rate university.
+He’s Professor of Finance, Public Policy and Ethics at St Mary’s University, Twickenham, a Catholic institution.
 (To me, ethics and Catholicism are mutually exclusive.
 But that’s another argument.)
-His main area of ‘expertise’ is ‘financial regulation’, just the sort of hubristic departure point an Englishman will think perfect to tell Scotland how it should be run as a nation.
+His area of ‘expertise’ is ‘financial regulation’, the perfect excuse to pontificate to Scotland.

 He has not always luxuriated in the scholarly image of an academic.
 For most of his early career he was working in Axa Equity and Law, and then the Bank of England.
 What connection has he to Scottish life and culture that qualifies him to reorganise its democratic constitution is unknown.
 Does an Englishman need a connection to Scotland when he thinks the noblest prospect is the high road to London?